AdityaMundada08/loya-eye-hospital/README.md

 ## Under Testing:
-✅ Doctor Akash is checking the core features
+~Doctor Akash is checking the core features~ Done ✅

 Website will be tested on production using Cloud provider for next week (from 15th June 2026)